meetuparchive/swarm-animation/README.md

 ### running
   In development, use `grunt test` to run the tests.
-  This command calls `webpack` and `jasmine` and compiles `src/js/lib.js` (where you add your new functions) and turns it into `test/build/lib_compiled.js`.
+  This command calls `webpack` and `jasmine` and compiles `src/js/swarmAnimation.js` with babel (into `test/build/swarmAnimation_test.js`).
-  It also creates `test/build/spec_compiled.js` out of your specs.
+  It also uses babel to create `test/build/spec_test.js` out of your specs.
+So please use es6 when writing javascript.

-  It runs a server with `connect` and keeps it alive.
+  A server is run and kept alive.
   You can navigate to `http://localhost:8888/test/build/SpecRunner.html` to see the output (also shown on command line).

 ### writing
   Test code lives in `test/js`.
 Write your specs in Jasmine, using es6, here.